homink/kaldi-asr.ko/README.md

 %WER 11.88 [ 1906 / 16048, 246 ins, 205 del, 1455 sub ] exp/chain_7e902f5_lstm/tdnn_lstm1a_sp/decode_looped_sp/cer_7_1.0
 %WER 11.86 [ 1903 / 16048, 248 ins, 205 del, 1450 sub ] exp/chain_7e902f5_lstm/tdnn_lstm1a_sp_online/decode_sp/cer_7_1.0
 ```

+If you want to see what has been done in the Kaldi framework, [this](https://github.com/homink/kaldi_notes/blob/master/monophone_training.md) would be useful for understanding.

 ## Acknowledgements